 Punjab Economic Opportunities Program, Livestock Supply Side Surveys Report (with Imran Rasul, UCL, Omar Gondal, CERP, Anam Shoaib, CERP, Sahaab Sheikh, CERP, and Minahil Niazi, CERP) 2013.

 Tax in Developing Countries: Increasing Resources for Development (with Timothy Besley, LSE) Written Evidence for the International Development Select Committee, UK Parliament 2012.

 A Study of Informal Finance Markets in Pakistan Pakistan Microfinance Network 2005.

 About 10 years as researcher and catalyser of others’ research, most importantly as Research and Policy Director at International Growth Centre, LSE.

-- Consultant, Project Manager for infrastructure and development projects
+- Project management of infrastructure and development projects

 PhD Economics, Queen’s University Kingston